pivotal/docs-tap/learning-center/getting-started/training-portal.md

 lab-k8s-fundamentals-w01-s001   http://lab-k8s-fundamentals-w01-s001.test
 ```

 Only one workshop instance is created.
-Though the maximum capacity is set to 3, the reserved number of
+Though the maximum capacity is set to three, the reserved number of
-instances (hot spares) is defined as 1.
+instances (hot spares) is defined as one.
 Additional workshops instances are only created as workshop sessions
 are allocated to users.
 One reserved instance is always maintained until capacity is reached.

 If you need a different number of workshop instances, set the `portal.capacity` field of the `TrainingPortal` custom
 resource YAML input file before creating the resource.
-Changing the values after the resource has been created has
+Changing the values after the resource is created has
 no effect.

 In this case, only one workshop is listed to be hosted by the training portal.
 You can deploy more than one